Define where the pipeline should find input data and save output data.

 default: 0.5

 The DeepBGC score threshold for extracting BGC regions from Pfam sequences based on average protein-wise value.
-This is a prediction score that the domain is a part of a BGC.

 For more information see the DeepBGC documentation.